 For even greater flexibility, the DSL5CR comes with a line output with an emulation of a Marshall 1960 cab by Softube.
 This allows you to plug into a PA and bypass the speaker on this combo, and get a credible cab simulation.

 Verdict: The Marshall DSL5CR features a twin-channel design and is built with two ECC83s tubes in the preamp and an ECC99 in the power amplifier.
 This amp is a fantastic choice for musicians looking to practice with convenience, but without sacrificing tone or quality.
 We thought this was a fantastic amp that delivered in terms of both quality, and useful features.

 The V5 combines a tube design on a small enclosure for ultimate convenience and functionality.
 In order to play in different rooms and situations, it comes with three levels of attenuation.
 In other words, it's a little great-sounding amp.

-The Bugera V5 Infinium gives you five watts of power on a combo amplifier design that is truly convenient, and a great solution for students (if you’re looking for more power, we like the V22).
+The Bugera V5 Infinium (full review here) gives you five watts of power on a combo amplifier design that is truly convenient and a great solution for students (if you’re looking for more power, we like the V22).
 It features a 12AX7 preamp tube as well as an EL84 power tube.
 While it is on the smaller size with only an 8″ speaker, Bugera still added several extremely useful features, such as the power attenuator that allows for very quiet practice, as well as the built in reverb.

 Bugera’s Tube Life Multiplier Technology is also included with this amp.
 This technology monitors the performance of the amp’s output tubes and helps keep an evenly distributed load.
 With an indicator LED next to each tube, the user can monitor when the tube is about to die, in order to prevent any potential issues.